carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 retries, adjustments, and modifications to experimental procedures lead to selection of suitable analysis methods and parameters.
 One would then conduct statistical validation of results and generate final results and graphs for publications.
 This process can be difficult to track using conventional methods such as pen + paper and Excel.

-Plotting in R (or Python) is often a natural starting point to learn programming and allows to create more professional scientific plots than those available in Excel.
-Additionally, throughout ad-hoc data analysis these plots are easier to recreate, and easier to adjust for specific dimensions and journal formatting guidelines, when using code.

 ## Reusable Computing
 We have previously discussed electronic lab notebooks and their benefit in being FAIR.